zbyju/babybox-dashboard/README.md

 # Babybox Dashboard

 Babybox Dashboard is a microservice application that provides a platform for managing data around managing babyboxes.
 It mainly focuses on retrieving structured data from babyboxes and provide them to the staff in a useful way (using visualization, aggregation and analytical techniques).
 The application also manages additional information about each babybox (location, configuration, contact information).
-There is also information about maintenances.
 The application generates notifications for users.
+Another feature is analyzing battery quality of babyboxes.

 ## How to run